phillipsj/blog-source/source/_posts/Using-C-6-features-in-Cake.md

 ---

 I like a lot of features available in C# 6, but my favorite is string interpolation.
-I think it makes ecstatically pleasing code.
-It is much cleaner and more expressive.
+I think it makes aesthetically pleasing code, cleaner and more expressive.

 {% codeblock lang:csharp %}